DUI Penalties DUI / OVI Defense Lawyers in Ohio

 • Plates / Interlock: Required

-These are the basic penalties you face if you are convicted of your first through third DUI/OVI in Ohio.
-If you have been charged with a fourth/fifth DUI in ten years, or six DUIs in twenty years you are going to be facing a felony and need to immediately speak with our Cleveland DUI lawyers to prepare you from a felony charge.
+If you have been charged with a fourth/fifth DUI in ten years, or six DUIs in twenty years you are going to be facing a felony and need to immediately speak with our Cleveland DUI lawyers to prepare your case for a strong defense from a felony charge.

 If Convicted of a First OVI, Is Jail Automatic?

 Many people are surprised to discover that there is a mandatory jail sentence attached to a first OVI conviction.
-It can be frightening to find out may be headed to jail for making a decision that is generally out of character.
+It can be frightening to find out that you may be headed to jail for making a decision that is generally out of character.

 A first conviction has a mandatory sentence of at least 3 days in jail, up to 180 days.
-How long you may spend in jail if convicted is up to the presiding judge, who will take into account many factors, including the facts of the case and prior record.
-If you are convicted and it is your first offense, will you automatically be jailed?
-Although much depends on your case, the judge does have the option to let you complete a driver intervention program (DIP) instead of serving the minimum 3 day jail sentence.
-A DIP is typically completed at a hotel over a weekend.
-You will attend classes that will educate you as to the hazards of drinking, especially while driving.
+How long you spend in jail if you are convicted is up to the presiding judge, who will take into account many factors, including the facts of the case and prior record.

 Can an OVI Defense Lawyer Help Reduce the Penalties?

-By now you have learned that all DUI / OVI cases in Ohio have mandatory jail time so if you head into court alone and plead no contest, you must be confined for a minimum of six days, depending on your case.
+By now you have learned that all DUI / OVI cases in Ohio have mandatory jail time so if you head into court alone and plead no contest, you will be confined for a minimum of six days, depending on your case.

 So, can a lawyer help reduce OVI penalties in Ohio?
 Absolutely.